Chrasmus/SDCN_Nov17_T1_P2_Traffic_Sign_Classifier/README.md

 | .05				            | Children crossing      							          |
 | .07					          | Speed limit (80km/h)											    |
 | .07     			      	| Speed limit (50km/h) 										      |

+So why is the prediction so wrong?
+I have spend quite some time working with this problem, at least half of the time spend on the project has been related to this lack of prediction.
+In the jupyter notebook (in [7]), I have provide visualization of 300 images of the Yield sign (label=13).
+Browsing through these images it looks like 'normal daylight signs' are missing, they are biased by dark or superbright or 'foggy' images.
+I had a look of some of the other labels as well, and it was the same - a notably lack of images with the same light conditions as they have in e.g. Google Streetmap.

+When realizing this, I learned the important (and probably intented) lesson from this project, that a data set, that you receive from somewhere else, is prone to have a certain inherited bias.
+And that a lot of focus should be related to the quality of the data and not so much on the model - it is far easier to build a model than to understand an unknown data set.
+But this is such a general lesson that I, 55 years old, feels a little intimidated to realize.
+Because I've been before and I know I will one day again.

+That said, I think this has been a great project, and even though I have spend far too much time on it, I have learned a ton of new, interesting stuff.
+I simply can't get my hands nor my nerd flag down right now :-)